olxgroup-oss/dali/README.md

 ### Integration Tests

 This tests run over a running application.
-To run the tests, the script will start the containers through `docker-compose`, copy some sample files to the `http` container and run the tests over the application, checking the array of bytes from the responses against expected result images stored in the `tests/resources/results` directory.
+To run the tests, the script will start the containers through `docker`, copy some sample files to the `http` container and run the tests over the application, checking the array of bytes from the responses against expected result images stored in the `tests/resources/results` directory.
 To run the whole flow, simply run: `make test`.

 ### Benchmark Tests